-Agreement as requiring appointment of a Sunni Arab as Defense Minister, and not necessarily a member of the Iraqiyya faction.
-Allawi's view has been that an Iraqiyya member is required to be appointed.
+Security Ministry Appointment/Centralization of Power Disputes appointed.
 On July 9, 2011, with Talabani acting as mediator, the main political blocs attempted but again failed to reach agreement on nominees for the security-related ministries.
-With that dispute unresolved, on August 16, 2011, Maliki appointed Sadun Dulaymi as acting Defense Minister.
+With that dispute unresolved, on August 16, 2011, Maliki appointed Sadun Dulaymi as acting defense minister.
 Dulaymi is a Sunni Arab but he is a member of the Iraq Unity Alliance and not a member of Iraqiyya.
 Maliki claimed that Iraqiyya had suggested but withdrawn the names of some of its members for the position, and that he was forced to make a selection by an August 16, 2011, deadline agreed weeks earlier among major factions.
-Falih al-Fayad, a Shiite in the faction of former Prime Minister Ibrahim al-Jafari, was subsequently appointed acting Minister of State for National Security.
+Falih al-Fayad, a Shiite in the faction of former Prime Minister Ibrahim al-Jafari, was subsequently appointed acting minister of state for national security, and Adnan al-Asadi, another Shiite aligned with Maliki, is serving as acting interior minister.
 No permanent choices for any of these posts has been nominated to date.